 PRP therapy ‘jump-starts’ this natural response by flooding the injury site with platelets.
 The higher the platelet concentration, the more effective the result generally is.
 Over time, the injury is healed naturally.
 Patients experience both pain relief and restored function.

-PRP therapy is an injection-based therapy.
+Platelet-Rich Plasma therapy is an injection-based therapy.
 It utilizes a combination of needles – for blood extraction and PRP injection – in concert with a fluoroscope or ultrasound machine.
 We use fluoroscopy and ultrasound to identify the right injection sites.
 Selecting the wrong sites can result in more painful injections and less than desirable results.

 The procedure begins with a simple blood draw.
 We then process the blood using APEX Biologix equipment and methodologies, which allow us to achieve some of the highest platelet concentrations in regenerative medicine.